 I remember being in shock when I heard the diagnosis but I also remember being relieved.
 I had braced myself for a much worse diagnosis (ALS, brain tumor, etc), so MS was a relief of sorts.
 I was also relieved because this confirmed I wasn’t crazy and now that I knew what I was dealing with I could begin to move forward.
 After the initial shock wore off, I began to educate myself about Multiple Sclerosis.
 Thanks to the support of friends, family, and the MS Community, I dug deep and decided to focus on what I had control over.
 This is the basis for how I try to live with MS. It wasn’t overnight, but I came to realize that as patients, we owe it to ourselves to be proactive, take ownership of our disease and do something every single day to put ourselves in a position to be successful.
 This mindset took the form of getting involved within the MS community in many ways.

-In the years since my diagnosis, I’ve been the Master of Ceremonies at the MS Society’s National Leadership Conference four times, raised over $325,000 for the NMSS to date through a diverse marketing effort as a Walk MS Team Captain, participated as a Patient Ambassador for multiple events for both the NMSS and MSAA, worked as a member of the Board of Trustees for the NJ Chapter of the NMSS 2011 – 2014, participated on the NMSS National Goal Steering Committee as both a Team Member and/or a Co-Lead 2011-2013 and have appeared on Today NY on NBC, Sirius XM Satellite Radio, and NY1 in various spots promoting living well with MS.
+In the years since my diagnosis, I’ve been the Master of Ceremonies at the MS Society’s National Leadership Conference four times, raised over $500,000 for various MS focused organizations, participated as a Patient Ambassador for multiple events for both the NMSS and MSAA, worked as a member of the Board of Trustees for the NJ Chapter of the NMSS 2011 – 2014, participated on the NMSS National Goal Steering Committee as both a Team Member and/or a Co-Lead 2011-2013 and have appeared on Today NY on NBC, Sirius XM Satellite Radio, and NY1 in various spots promoting living well with MS.

-I’m excited to be fundraising for MS4MS this year and hope to be able to make a difference in the lives of everyone impacted by MS through this up and coming organization!
+I’m excited to be working with MS4MS and hope to be able to make a difference in the lives of everyone impacted by MS through this up and coming organization!
 At home, I am working to be the best husband I can be to my wife, Sarah, father to my children, Dylan and Emma, and step-father to Sarah’s boys, Armen and Jamie.